Gdansk

 Gdynia Beach

 When I first came to Gdansk I did not know what to expect.
-All I knew about it was that it is near the mouth of the Vistula River and in the past it was called Danzig Free City.
+All I knew about it was that it is near the mouth of the Vistula River, it was the birth place of Solidarity and in the past it was called Danzig Free City.

 By the time I left it was my favourite city in Poland.